 Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
+This means that they should consider, at all times, what is in the best interest of the child.

-(Keeping Children Safe in Education ~ September 2023)
+(Keeping Children Safe in Education)